Get Medicare Quotes Online for Free

 It's important to compare plans to get the lowest cost and best coverage when shopping for a Medicare Advantage, Medigap or Part D plan.

 • Medicare Part D offers prescription drug coverage for people with regular Medicare.
-The average Medicare Part D plan costs $59 a month.
+The average Medicare Part D plan costs $62 a month.

 Although there are 10 different Medigap plans to choose from, the three most popular plans make up most of all Medicare Supplement policies sold.
 When shopping for a Medigap plan, consider Plans F, G and N since they offer the most overall coverage.

-These plans only have a few differences.
-Plan F covers your Part B deductible, while Plans G and N don't.
-Plans F and G cover what are called Part B excess charges, while Plan N doesn't.
-Excess charges are rare.
-Only 2% of doctors can make them.
+There are only a few differences between these plans.
+Plan F covers your $283 Medicare Part B deductible, but Plans G and N don't.
+Plans F and G cover possible extra fees called Part B excess charges, while Plan N doesn't.

 • Part A coinsurance